9889AdeebaRashid/Iris_Classification_Internship_Task/README.md

 # Iris_Classification_Internship_Task

-This task basically classifies the IRIS FLOWER
+It is machine learning project that basically classifies the IRIS FLOWER and the Dataset has been taken from Kaggle.

 There are various species of IRIS flower.